gilgameshjw/hydejack-starter-kit/WORK/README.md

 * graphical design of software (with simple technologies like lucidchart, etc...)
 * software design automation combining the above ideas with advanced language models

-## Advanced Neural Networks Architectures
+## High Dimensional computing

-I am interested in applications of Fourier Neural Networks, Graphical Neural Networks, Neuro Inspired Architectures to language and other problems.
-Some of this is featured in  the /Projects section of this website.
+Learning and computations can be accelerated using sparse binary vectors.

-Goal is to run own experiments as well as keeping updated with latest developments.
+I have worked on various technologies exploiting the benefits of the HD approach:

-## High Dimensional Computing
+* combine semantic vectors with symbolic algebra

-Learning and computations can be accelerated using sparse binary vectors and also, in a nutshell:
+* simpler operations mean compression and more efficient compute
-- We can combine semantic vectors with symbolic algebra
+* graphs and rules encoding/modelling

-- Simpler operations mean compression and more efficient compute
+## Collaborative Systems

-#### Past Work
+TaxiQ is an app developed for giving London's black cab drivers a real time overview over the taxi ranks.
-- **fast fuzzy search** within large datasets was developed and proven on behavioural, medical and GPS datasets
+I have helped faxi (now kinto join) with recommendations, carpooling modelling and community evaluations via an app.
+Highlights are IMO:

-- **AI systems learning via one shot learning**.
-Unique feature is the ability to perform super fast unsupervised learning of any, multidimensional sequences from multidimensional datasets
+* optimisation and behavioural simulations
-- **Efficient Learning** in term of scores and energy.
+* efficient GPS modelling and retrieval
-Here we are interested in binary deep learning architectures, preprocessings via sparse vectors and computer architectures optimised for sparse binary computations.
+* real time city modelling in c++